-We recognized net losses of \$15.1 million and \$20.5 million for the three months ended March 31, 2017 and 2016, respectively.
-As of March 31, 2017, our accumulated deficit was \$485.0 million, total shareholders' deficit was \$48.1 million and we had \$33.7 million in cash, cash equivalents and short-term investments available for general corporate use.
-In addition, we had restricted cash and investments of \$5.8 million that we were required to maintain in depository and investment accounts as of March 31, 2017 pursuant to (a) our Loan and Security Agreement, or the CRG Loan Agreement, with CRG Servicing LLC, or CRG, which requires us to maintain a balance of cash and cash equivalents of \$5.0 million, (b) our lease related to the Omeros Building, and (c) our fleet vehicles used by our OMIDRIA sales force.
+As of March 31, 2018, we had \$72.8 million in cash, cash equivalents and short-term investments available for general corporate use.
+In addition, we had restricted investments of \$5.8 million that we were required to maintain in depository and investment accounts pursuant to (a) our Term Loan Agreement, or the CRG Loan Agreement, with CRG Servicing LLC, or CRG, as administrative and collateral agent, and the lenders identified therein, which requires us to maintain a balance of cash and cash equivalents of \$5.0 million, (b) our lease related to the Omeros Building, and (c) our fleet vehicles used by our OMIDRIA sales force.
+We also had \$45.0 million available at our sole discretion under our CRG Loan Agreement, subject to customary closing conditions.
+In April 2018 we notified CRG that we intend to borrow this amount on May 18, 2018.